Female Athlete Triad

 How is the female athlete triad diagnosed?

-Your caregiver will ask you questions about your eating behavior, weight changes, exercise habits, monthly periods, and injuries.
-He may ask how you feel about yourself and about the way you look.
+Your healthcare provider will ask you questions about your eating behavior, weight changes, exercise habits, monthly periods, and injuries.
+He or she may ask how you feel about yourself and about the way you look.
 You may also need the following:

 How is the female athlete triad treated?

-- Psychotherapy: This is a type of counseling that is usually done in a series of meetings or talks.
+- Talk therapy is a type of counseling that is usually done in a series of meetings or talks.
 You, your family members, coaches, teammates, or people who are close to you may also attend.

 How can I prevent the female athlete triad?

-- Do not be afraid to ask for help at any time: Talk to your coach, trainers, friends, or family if you have problems with your health.
-Talk with a dietitian if you need help with meal planning.
-Weight loss or gain should be guided by a caregiver.
+- Ask for help at any time.
+Talk to your coach, trainers, friends, or family if you have problems with your health.

-- Do not compare yourself to others: Focus on your own ideal body weight and sports performance.
+- Try not to compare yourself to others.
+Focus on your own ideal body weight and sports performance.
 Try to choose friends or role models with healthy body images and eating habits.
 Coaches, trainers, teammates, and family members should not pressure you to diet and lose weight.

-- Monitor your weight and monthly period: You or a caregiver may need to check your weight regularly.
+- Monitor your weight and monthly period.
+You or a healthcare provider may need to check your weight regularly.
 Keep track of your menstrual periods so that you can check the number of days between cycles.